 On March 20, 2012, we amended our credit agreement with BMO Harris Bank, N.A.
 As a result of the changes to our credit agreement, our cash balances are no longer automatically swept and applied against our revolving line of credit by BMO Harris Bank, N.A.
-Accordingly, subsequent to March 20, 2012, we may have cash recorded on our consolidated balance sheet and we have adopted an additional significant accounting policy based on this change which is described in Note 2 to our condensed consolidated financial statements included in this Form 10-Q.
+Accordingly, subsequent to March 20, 2012, we may have cash recorded on our consolidated balance sheet and we have adopted an additional significant accounting policy based on this change which is described in Note 2, "Basis of presentation" to our condensed consolidated financial statements included in this Form 10-Q. Additionally, as a result of the amendment to our credit facility on March 20, 2012, the classification of our revolving line of credit has changed from current liabilities at December 31, 2011 to long-term obligations.